Products 1-24 of 87

 How to mix concrete

 Concrete is a useful building material that can be used around your home.
-As it’s strong and durable, it can be used for all kind or projects and lately it has become popular to make concrete kitchen countertops, bathroom vanity tops and sinks.
+As it’s strong and durable, it can be used for all kinds of projects and lately it has become popular to make concrete kitchen countertops, bathroom vanity tops and sinks.

 When starting to mix the components, it’s wise to do the work close to the pouring site as carrying concrete is a heavy job.
-But also for saving time as quick mix concrete will begin to set around 20-40 minutes after adding water, meaning you have little time to fully mix and pour it before the time is out!
+But also, to save time as quick mix concrete will begin to set around 20-40 minutes after adding water, meaning you have little time to fully mix and pour it before the time is out!

-And to make these tight deadlines, make sure to have all materials and tools ready nearby to not waste precious time!
+And to meet these tight deadlines, make sure to have all materials and tools ready nearby to not waste precious time!

 How to clean access concrete